Sydney Nicholls: Life history

 Nicholls was born in 1868 in Hartpury, England to Hartley Nicholls, a farm supervisor, and his wife Jane Eliza (née, Millard).
 The second eldest of five children, he had an elder sister and five younger brothers, the third of his brothers being Gwyn Nicholls.
 In the mid-1870s the family left England and crossed over to Wales, where the family settled in Roath.
 After the end of his rugby career, Nicholls became a publican and in 1894 he acquired a business interest in the Grand Hotel, opposite the Cardiff Arms Park.
 Nicholls would run the Grand up until 1901, when he decided to become a professional rugby league footballer.
 Now a veteran player, Nicholls was still able to demand a five figure sum for his switch to the league code.
 He left Wales for Hull that year, returning in 1910.

 He was instrumental in the growth of Cardiff City F.C., and "Cardiff City was admitted to the Second Division of the Southern League in 1910.
 A board of directors was elected with S. H. Nicholls as the first chairman."

-He went on to become Chairman of Council of South Wales Football Association between 1920–1921 and was a Director of Cardiff City when they reached the F.A.
+He went on to become Chairman of Council of South Wales Football Association between 1920 and 1921 and was a Director of Cardiff City when they reached the F.A.
 Cup final in 1927.
 He was influential in critical team decisions in the run up to the cup final and almost removed the Cardiff Captain, Fred Keenor, in the run up to the match.
 "Keenor was officially listed at a meeting of club directors at The Corporation pub in Canton on 19 January 1927.
 At the summit, called by Sid Nicholls, fellow board member Walter Riden – Keenor's old teacher at Stacey Road Primary School in Adamsdown – proposed listing the captain.
 Nicholls seconded the idea and Keenor's future at Ninian was in jeopardy.
 But within weeks the captain won his place back, his name was removed from the list and on 23 April he led the Bluebirds to their most famous victory, a 1–0 win over Arsenal.".
-Nicholls is seen in film newsreels of the match introducing King George V to the Cardiff City players and sat with the King to watch the match.
-By June 1928 Nicholls was the Vice-President F. A. Wales.
+Nicholls is seen in film newsreels of the match introducing King George V to the Cardiff City players and sat with the king to watch the match.
+By June 1928 Nicholls was the vice-president F. A. Wales.

 Around 1920, Nicholls had met Katherine Brennan and went on to have a second family with her consisting of five sons and one daughter out of wedlock, scandalous for the time.
 He lost his money in the stockmarket crash of 1929, bringing up the family in poverty in Splott, Cardiff in the 1930s.
 He married Katherine Brennan in 1934.